ci-bonfire/Sprint/myth/_docs_src/general/models.md

 Sometimes, you might want to do some additional processing to the database results before passing it on to the controller.
 This is another perfect example of when to extend the model's method.

-To extend an existing method, you simply create a new method in your model that accepts the same parameters as the original BF_Model method.
+To extend an existing method, you simply create a new method in your model that accepts the same parameters as the original CIDbModel method.

     // Extend the existing functionality.